-At runtime, your username and password are authenticated using the applicable security realm for the Web application.
-Authorization is verified according to the security constraints configured in web.xml or the external policies that might have been created using Administration Console for the Web application.
+At run time, your user name and password are authenticated using the applicable security realm for the Web application.
+Authorization is verified according to the security constraints configured in web.xml or the external policies that might have been created for the Web application using the Administration Console.

-At runtime, the WebLogic Server active security realm applies the Web application security constraints to the specified Web application resources.
+At run time, the WebLogic Server active security realm applies the Web application security constraints to the specified Web application resources.
 Note that a security realm is shared across multiple virtual hosts.

-For detailed instructions and an example on configuring security in Web applications, see Securing WebLogic Resources.
-For more information on WebLogic security, refer to Programming WebLogic Security.
+For detailed instructions and an example on configuring security in Web applications, see Securing Resources Using Roles and Policies for Oracle WebLogic Server.
+For more information on WebLogic security, refer to Programming Security for Oracle WebLogic Server.